reey/ha-addons/open3e/README.md

 # open3e-ha-addon
 Home Assistnat Add-on Open3e

-Beta Release !
 Use at your own risk.
+Please share Feedback to the Addon in the following thread: https://github.com/open3e/open3e/discussions/216

 This Add-on connects to a USB Can adapter which is plugged into the Home Assistant device.
 It runs the Open3e https://github.com/open3e/open3e Can to Mqtt application to read and potentially write to Viessmann E3 platform devices (Heat Pump, Venting System, Solar Inverter etc.)